Welcome to Your Big Sky Experience

 Presented by the Mansfield Center, Global Engagement and the Global Leadership Initiative

 Interested in international issues?
 Curious about studying abroad?
 Seeking to make connections with people from cultures different than yours?
 This Big Sky Experience focuses on global opportunities with UM through the Mansfield Center, the Global Engagement Office, and the Franke Global Leadership Initiative.
-During these sessions, students will develop globally applicable intercultural communication skills through workshops and have the opportunities to apply these skills through various activities.
+During these sessions, students will develop globally applicable intercultural communication skills through workshops and have the opportunities to apply these skills through various activities, including by enjoying Boba tea and snacks with visiting youth from Southeast Asia.
 Along the way, students will also learn how they can engage with the world around them through the important and unique opportunities for global engagement offered by UM.

 Presented by Fraternity and Sorority Involvement